Opportunities for Women in Allied Healthcare

 Innovative female physicians like the Blackwells began to open clinics in impoverished urban areas.
 These infirmaries focused on giving the working class adequate treatment, training female medical students, and giving future nurses healthcare education.

 In an unexpected twist, medical schools’ refusal to allow women medical licenses eventually backfired, as immigrant communities were quick to accept them.
 Female physicians also began receiving attention from high society’s welfare and charity groups.

 Acceptance Into the Boys’ Club

 Starting in the 1880s, medical societies throughout the United States began to begrudgingly accept women into their ranks.
-The upper class helped ensure this continued, by endowing medical universities with enormous sums of money on the condition they granted equal admittance to male and female students.
+The upper class helped to ensure that this continued, by endowing medical universities with enormous sums of money on the condition they granted equal admittance to male and female students.

 In fact, Johns Hopkins Medical school – one of the most respected institutions in America – was founded in 1898 by one such endowment.

 By 1880, over 2000 female doctors were qualified to practice medicine in America.
 Within two decades, more than 7000 women held the distinction.

 Progress in Gender Equality